I’m going to (from time to time) start writing these daily rants.

 But then the communication is poor – urgency isn’t established – mistakes happen and we end up getting sub-par results.

-It’s interesting to draw the parallel with this and my team based in Ahmedabad with Semil and co.
+It’s interesting to draw a parallel between this and my team based in Ahmedabad with Semil and co.

 This happened when Semil was in Canada and there were more challenges.